 The San Diego County Office of Education is in charge of education and schools in San Diego County, providing services to 42 school districts.
-These districts provide educational programmes for more than 750 public elementary, middle and high schools, while there are around 300 privately run schools in the city.
+These districts provide educational programmes for more than 750 public elementary, middle and high schools.
+There's also a wide selection of private schools in San Diego.
 Public schools are free to attend but private and international schools offer high education standards, they usually charge hefty fees.

 Public schools in San Diego

-Generally speaking, an expat's best options for education in San Jose are in the most affluent areas.
+Generally speaking, an expat's best options for education in San Diego are in the most affluent areas.
 This does, however, vary between individual schools and the best way to be sure is to see the school and its staff in person.

 Non-English-speaking expats have the option of sending their child to one of the city's dual-language immersion public schools.
 Most are Spanish, but there are also schools offering German, Mandarin and French.

 Magnet schools are government-funded schools that offer a specialised focus on one or several subjects, which is a good option for expats with children who show promise in a specific area of their education.
 There is a wide range of options from schools with a strong emphasis on maths and science, to those specialising in the performance arts.
 Some magnet schools require an audition but placement is largely via lottery.

 Charter schools operate on a performance-based contract with the government.
 In most cases, this means that charter schools can generally be counted on to offer a good standard of education.
-However, they have a greater degree of freedom in teaching styles and curricula than regular public schools.
+They have a greater degree of freedom in teaching styles and curricula than regular public schools.
 Some charter schools offer specialised curricula or subscribe to alternative teaching philosophies.
 Again, attendance is determined by a lottery.

 Private schools in San Diego

 Expat parents have access to a wealth of private schools in San Diego, with different approaches to education.
 While most are co-educational, some are single-sex schools.
 Many of San Diego's private schools offer education through a religious lens, most commonly Christian.
 Others favour alternative educational approaches like Montessori.

 International schools in San Diego